wolffshots/tailscale-caddy-proxy/README.md

 * `CADDY_TARGET`: the name and port of the service you want to connect to.

+* `CADDY_RESUME`: when set to `true`, Caddy will start with the `--resume` flag to load from the autosave configuration instead of the Caddyfile.
+Defaults to `false`.

 You also want to declare a permanent volume to store the Tailscale credentials so that those survive a rebuild of the container.
 The Tailscale configuration is located in the folder `/var/lib/tailscale` in the container.

+For the `CADDY_RESUME` functionality, you should also declare a volume for `/root/.config/caddy` to persist Caddy's autosave configuration file.

 # Practical use